getodk/docs/docs/entity-cheat-sheet.rst

 Using a Different Key
 _____________________

-If your entities have a different important key, you can use the ``parameters`` column to specify a different entity property as the key.
-This is useful when you are *not* updating the entity in the form, and just using the entity list to manage shared data.
+If your Entities have a different important key, you can use the ``parameters`` column to specify a different Entity property as the key.
+This is useful when you are *not* updating the Entity in the form, and just using the Entity list to manage shared data.

 .. list-table:: Example
    :widths: 10 20 20 10 20